respiewak/psr_prof_pca/README.md

 This is still work in progress, but there exists a notebook with some rough steps.
 Run
 > `jupyter [lab|notebook] fourth_nudot_correlations.ipynb`

 and follow the steps.
-The correlation values will be printed (and saved to a text file in future), and a plot is made of the nudot values and eigenvalues for which the correlation coefficient is significant (`|rho| > 0.3`).
+The correlation values will be printed and saved to a text file, and a plot is made of the nudot values and eigenvalues for which the correlation coefficient is significant (`|rho| > 0.3`).

+#### Checking for periodicity
+* * *

+Lastly, we use the `astropy.timeseries.LombScargle` function to test for periodicity in the nudot values.
+This is the last part of the `fourth_nudot_correlations.ipynb` notebook and produces a plot of the resulting periodogram.
+The frequency of the maximum point in the periodogram is printed (and converted to a period in days).